 Potential dangers if you have a warrant

-4. Reputational and financial consequences: Detainment can impact business relationships and cause difficulties in obtaining future visas or the right to enter certain countries.
+- Reputational and financial consequences: Detainment can impact business relationships and cause difficulties in obtaining future visas or the right to enter certain countries.
 Besides, the extradition process and legal proceedings can require significant financial expenses, including payment for legal services, fines, and other costs.

 Consulting with a qualified attorney is the first step in protecting your freedom of movement and ensuring safety during flights.
-Having an active arrest warrant can lead to serious legal consequences, including arrest and subsequent extradition.
+Having an active arrest warrant can lead to serious legal problems, including arrest and subsequent extradition.

 Lawyers can request a review of the status of a warrant, assess its legality, and determine if there are grounds for contesting it.
 A warrant may be issued for political reasons or with violations of human rights.
 Professional legal assistance can help identify such cases and find lawful ways to protect your rights.